Aramgrigoryanwb/pieman/README.md

 Restricts Pieman to only creating a chroot environment based on the operating system specified via `OS`.
 The chroot environment is stored in `build/${PROJECT_NAME}/chroot` and can be used immediately or later to reduce the time of building images.
 See `BASE_DIR`.

-##### XFCE4="false"

-Specifies whether to install xfce4 with lxdm.
-Available only on Ubuntu 18.04 Bionic Beaver arhmf or arm64.

 ##### LOCALE="en_US.UTF-8"

 Specifies the locale.